 Step 4 - Calculate your carbohydrate intake (refer to tip#5)

 Step 8 - Click on "My Nutrition Targets," enter your macronutrient numbers, and click "Save changes"

 Step 9 - Click "Regenerate"

-If you're serious about optimizing our hormones and building a physique that's lean, strong, and powerful, then you have to make lifting weights into a regular part of your life.
+If you're serious about optimizing our hormones and building a physique that's lean, strong, and muscular, then you have to implement lifting weights as a regular part of your life.

 More muscle on your body also translates to a faster metabolic rate, i.e. you burn more calories at rest.

 More Muscle = More Calories Burned At Rest = Lower Body Fat = Even Higher T.

 The more muscles you stimulate within a particular training session, the greater the anabolic response you'll experience after the workout is over (36).

 This means more deadlifts and less bicep curls.